 Between coming to power in Germany in January 1933 and the end of World War II in Europe in May 1945, Adolf Hitler was personally responsible for the deaths of over 42 million people.
 The Austrian-born Führer, or leader, of the murderous Nazi Party oversaw the murder of millions whom he deemed 'undesirable' as well as ordering the most notorious genocide the world has ever known as he waged a dark crusade against an entire people, with 11 million Jews perishing as a direct result of Hitler's virulent antisemitism.
 Hitler also lead Germany into the deadliest conflict in human history and at the zenith of his power in the early 1940s, his evil megalomania cast its shadow over much of continental Europe.
 Six years of conflict with the British empire, the largest on the planet, combined with ambitious declarations of war on the largest army in the world, the Soviet Union, and on a fledgling superpower in the United States ended with Hitler's Third Reich being squeezed on all sides and facing ultimate annihilation.
-On the anniversary of Nazi dictator's death, we explore the apocalyptic nightmare of 1945 Berlin and the last days of arguably the most evil man ever to have walked the earth.
+Checking out one the culmination of arguably history's darkest chapter, we explore the apocalyptic nightmare of 1945 Berlin and the last days of arguably the most evil man ever to have walked the earth.

 Apr 20 1945